-6.3.1 Earned Income
+6.3.1 Employment Income

+Families with earned income generally will be required to provide two consecutive months of pay stubs.
+The Housing Authority may require additional months of pay stubs for sporadic or seasonal employment income.
 Unless tip income is included in a family member's W-2 by the employer, persons who work in industries where tips are standard will be required to sign a certified estimate of tips received for the prior year and tips anticipated to be received in the coming year.